sebfisch/java-fun/content/docs/streams/practice.md

 In this case, using a try-with-resources statement in the definition of `getLines` would not have the desired effect because the stream is returned from the function and consumed outside of it.
-Instead we need to make sure that the stream returned by `getLines` is closed whenever we call `getLines`.
+Instead we make sure that the stream returned by `getLines` is closed whenever we call `getLines`.

 The first call to `getLines` in the argument to `filter` is problematic.